jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 ### Automating command documents with maintenance windows

-So what's the purpose of all that we've done?
-Well we're not going to be manually invoking these command documents like what we have been doing so far - as engineers we need to be automating as many repetitive tasks as possible.
+So what's the purpose of creating the command document we achieved last time?
+Well we're not going to be manually invoking it like what we have been doing so far - as engineers we need to be automating as many repetitive tasks as possible.

 To summarise where we are now, we've produced a Command document which when executed, automates the following: